10 Fun Things to Do Near our Wisconsin Bed and Breakfast This Winter

 10 Great Winter Things to See and Do In and Around Baraboo

-Here’s a look at some of the more interesting activities to be found in reasonably close proximity to our Wisconsin Bed and Breakfast.
-(Of course, check first to see how each place is adapting to COVID-19 protocols and restrictions, as well as for what permits and passes you’ll need for park entry).
+Here’s a look at some of the more interesting activities in reasonably close proximity to our Wisconsin Bed and Breakfast:

-1. Cross-country skiing.
-Mirror Lake State Park is the preferred location for this activity, with 18 miles of combination skate- and classic-groomed trails.
+1. Cross-country skiing is such a lovely winter pastime.
+Mirror Lake State Park is the preferred location for this activity, with 18 miles of combination skate-and-classic-groomed trails.
 Devils’ Lake State Park also has about 17 miles of groomed trails.
 You can rent skis here.

-2. Snowshoeing.
+2. Snowshoeing is a peaceful way to get outside.
 Devil’s Lake State Park is the preferred location, with 23 miles of groomed trails, more than half of which are on the Ice Age National Scenic Trail.
 You can borrow free snowshoes there, too!

-3. Snowmobiling.
-There are about 21 miles of snowmobiling trails in Sauk County, and you can find a map and more info here and here.
+3. For those who want the cold air whipping through their hair, snowmobiling is the way to go!
+There are about 21 miles of snowmobiling trails in Sauk County, and you can find a map and more info here.
 Look for snowmobile rentals here.

-4. Ice skating.
-In Baraboo, you can skate outdoors at Langer Park, or indoors at Pierce Park Pavilion or Poppy Waterman Ice Arena.
+4. In Baraboo, you can ice skate outdoors at Langer Park, or indoors at Pierce Park Pavilion or Poppy Waterman Ice Arena.

-5. Day trips.
-Highly recommended is the Baraboo Hills Scenic Drive, a loop of around 30 miles that offers some spectacular high river-bluff views, among other things to happily gawk at.
+5. Day trips are highly recommended, and the Baraboo Hills Scenic Drive is a loop of around 30 miles that offers some spectacular high river-bluff views, among other things to gawk at happily.

 6. Covered and wooden bridges.
 This requires a bit of a drive, but if you’re a photo enthusiast or the sort of person who likes to keep your Instagram account well-fed, this 62-mile northwest journey toward Sparta is worth it.
 A great way to get a window into Wisconsin history.

-7. Wisconsin cheese.
+7. If you’re new to Wisconsin, you have to do a cheese tasting.
 There’s no better way to dive into Wisconsin’s unique culture than through its dairy-made delights.
-Tour Sauk County’s cheesemakers here.
 Especially recommended is Carr Valley Cheese‘s factory and retail store in nearby La Valle and Sauk City.

-8. Baraboo shopping.
-Simply stroll through this charming downtown and see what catches your eye, or pick and choose your shopping destinations here.
+8. Baraboo shopping is a great winter activity.
+Simply stroll through this charming downtown and see what catches your eye, or pick and choose your shopping destinations.

 9. Baraboo dining.
 Baraboo isn’t big, but you should have no trouble finding something to your taste here.

 10. Baraboo beer and wine.
-As part of the Ringling family, we’d be remiss if we didn’t mention the Al Ringling Brewery Co., which offers some great beer flights along with quality pub grub, notably its beer cheese soup.Β Tumbled Rock Brewery & Kitchen offers great house brews along with good food, as does .
-Recommended wineries included Baraboo Bluff, Balanced Rock and Von Klaus.
+As part of the Ringling family, we’d be remiss not to mention the Al Ringling Brewery Co., which offers great beer flights along with quality pub grub, notably its beer cheese soup.
+Tumbled Rock Brewery & Kitchen offers great house brews along with good food.
+Other recommended wineries included Baraboo Bluff, Balanced Rock and Von Klaus.

-There are plenty of Things to do in Baraboo at our Wisconsin Bed and Breakfast this winter
+Fun things to do near our Wisconsin Bed and Breakfast

 Stay at our Wisconsin Bed and Breakfast for Your Winter Outings